schneiderklaus/ndnSIM-routing/README.md

 1. CalculateRoutes(): Only provides a single shortest path nexthop.
 2. CalculateAllPossibleRoutes(): Provides all possible nexthops, but many of them lead to loops.

+LFID, on the other hand, maximizes the nexthop choice while also completely avoiding loops.

 ## Installation